pythonkid2/DevOps-Practice/Q&A/Devops.md

 - Notifying administrators about successful or failed tasks.

 ### Why use handlers?
-- Efficiency: They prevent unnecessary actions from running if no changes occur, improving performance.
+- **Efficiency**: They prevent unnecessary actions from running if no changes occur, improving performance.
-- Idempotency: They ensure tasks only run when needed, maintaining a consistent state across multiple runs.
+- **Idempotency**: They ensure tasks only run when needed, maintaining a consistent state across multiple runs.

-7, Ansible Protocol?
+### 7, Ansible Protocol?

 ssh for linux
 winrm for windows

-## Advantages of Ansible
+### Advantages of Ansible

 Ansible offers several significant benefits for automating infrastructure and application management: